-If you choose to mail the manuscript and want your material to be returned, please include an SASE with sufficient postage.
+You may choose to mail your manuscript.
 Do not send your only copy, valuable photos or documents.
 The best way to submit a manuscript is via email.
-Review can take 30 days or longer.
+The review can take 30 days or longer.

 Description of Current Situation and Goals

 Before planning your specific marketing actions, think about your product, potential readers, goals, and objectives for the next year.